GabrielQSherman/Introduction-to-APIs/image_sharing_socialmedia/README.md

         I needed to create the route handling for the patch request in the userRoute file.
 I was having trouble understanding why the server must delete the old post and insert a new one in order to update the post caption.
 I was not able to program the logic beileved would work but the route is functional and working perfectly.
 I will update it in the future to better understand the limitations of express.

+    4/2-4/2020

+        created route for user search from the homepage. add styling and template to suport client-side search for a user's post by username